DemonVenom/YumFood/README.md

 ## **DESCRIPTION**

-Small Android app that searches for and saves cooking recipes
+Android app that searches for and saves cooking recipes.
+Screen reader compatible with Google Speech Services for all text/images (also includes built-in text-to-speech feature).
+Created using the Spoonacular API.

 ## **DEMO SCREENSHOTS**